Meet Our Team of Board-Certified Specialists and Emergency Veterinarians

 Dr. Dodge is a co-founder and former board member of the Association of Medical Professionals with Hearing Loss.
 She works to mentor other deaf individuals who are interested in the veterinary field.

-Dr. Dodge enjoys watching and playing sports, reading fiction and the companionship of her two cats and dog.
+Dr. Dodge enjoys watching and playing sports, reading fiction and the companionship of her three cats and dog.

 Catherine O. Herlihy, DVM